Welcome to The Festival of a Century!

 There are various hotels within walking distance of Olavinlinna Castle.
 The most traditional ones are the Best Western Spahotel Casino, the Original Sokos Hotel Seurahuone, the Hospitz Family Hotel and the Pietari Kylliäinen.
 Also within walking distance are four summer hotels: the Tott, Vuorilinna, Opera and Villa Aria.

-Excellent accommodation is also available in the Savonlinna region, such as the Järvisydän Hotel at Rantasalmi, the Herttua Hotel at Kerimäki, and the Kruunupuisto Hotel at Punkaharju.
+Excellent accommodation is also available in the Savonlinna region, such as the Järvisydän Hotel at Rantasalmi and the Kruunupuisto Hotel & Hotel Punkaharju at Punkaharju.
 Transport to the opera is arranged from these if required.

 Find out all of our accommodation recommendations here.

 Savonlinna in summer abounds in culinary delights.
 While it’s not always necessary to reserve in advance, booking is advisable if you want to be sure of a table.

 Olavinlinna Castle has a restaurant, the Linnantupa, steeped in atmosphere.
 As the number of seats is very limited, be sure to book in advance.
 Very close to the Castle are the Linnakrouvi, Valo and Hospitz Hotel restaurants, and a little further away the Waahto, the Majakka, and the Huvila Brewery Restaurant.
 Again, these restaurants are so popular that booking is recommended.

 If you want to enjoy the opera to the full, a heavy meal just beforehand is not a good idea.
 A late lunch is best, because that then leaves you time for a walk, a cruise or a siesta.
 And the pre-opera talk.